Vesta-Nassone/EnhancedCraigslist/README.md

 The tools that we used include:
   -> Materialize for front-end staff
   -> Heroku for Online hosting
-  -> BeatufulSoup for Web Scrapping
+  -> BeautifulSoup for Web Scrapping, No APIs